-OLED is one of the newest, most high-tech types of screen available.
-There aren’t many models on the market yet, but if you want the best, OLED is for you.
+OLED is one of the newest, high-tech types of screen available.
+There aren’t as many models on the market yet, but if you want the best, OLED is for you.

-Standing for Organic Light-Emitting Diode, OLED uses clever pixels that create their own light.
-This means that light doesn’t spread to unwanted areas on the screen.
-In fact, OLED gives the darkest blacks of any screen type, creating a greater sense of depth, while colours appear more vibrant and natural-looking.
+Standing for Organic Light-Emitting Diode, OLED uses smart pixels that create light themselves.
+As a result, light doesn’t spread to unwanted areas on the screen.
+OLED gives the darkest blacks of any screen type, creating a greater sense of depth, while colours are more vibrant and natural.

 Not needing a backlight makes the screen super thin – even more so than a regular LED TV.
 Sometimes these screens are the same width as a smartphone.
-This gives a lovely aesthetic and means your TV won’t stick out into the room.
+Super thin screens look incredibly stylish and mean your TV won’t stick out into the room.

-These styles often have a curved screen which adds to the viewing experience.
-Viewing angles on OLED TVs are also really impressive, so you get accurate colours and good contrast levels wherever you sit to watch.
-If you have a large sitting room with multiple sofas or armchairs, this is especially useful.
+These models often have a curved screen which adds to the viewing experience.
+Viewing angles on OLED TVs are also really impressive, so you get accurate colours and good contrast levels wherever you’re sitting.
+If you have a large living room with a lot of sofas or armchairs, this is especially useful.

-Motion shots display really well on OLED TVs, with hardly any blurring.
-Great news if you love watching football matches or fast-paced action films.
+Motion shots display incredibly well on OLED TVs, with hardly any blurring – great news if you love watching football matches or fast-paced action films.

-The only downside with this type of TV is that, because the technology is relatively new, they can be more expensive than others.
+The only downside with this type of TV is that, because the technology is relatively new, they are more expensive than others.

-Motion shots display really well on OLED TVs, with hardly any blurring.
+Motion shots display incredibly well on OLED TVs, with hardly any blurring.

-Plasma screens utilise different technology altogether.
-They are made of hundreds of tiny gas cells sandwiched between sheets of glass.
-Each cell acts like a mini fluorescent tube, emitting ultraviolet light which shows as a red, blue or green subpixel on the screen.
+Plasma screens utilise different technology altogether to the previous models.
+Inside a plasma screen, hundreds of tiny gas cells are sandwiched between sheets of glass.
+Each cell acts as a mini fluorescent tube, emitting ultraviolet light which shows as a red, blue or green subpixel on the screen.
 Three subpixels make up a pixel, and these pixels combine to form the image.

-These screens have a high contrast ratio, so can create much deeper black areas and more natural colours on screen then traditional LCD screens.
-However, some modern LED lit screens now deliver similar levels of contrast.
+These screens have a high contrast ratio, so can create much deeper black areas and more natural colours on screen than traditional LCD screens.
+However, some modern LED-lit screens now deliver similar levels of contrast.

 Plasma TVs also provide bright colours and are good at handling fast-moving images without blur.